 Official results from the TOEFL or IELTS exam taken within the last 2 years (for non-native English-speaking applicants only)

-Copy of active U.S. Registered Nurse (RN) license(s)

 A curriculum vitae or resume

+U.S. applicants must be licensed as a Registered Nurse in Delaware or in home state of residency.
+International applicants must be licensed as Registered Nurses or the equivalent in their country of origin at the time of application.
+Applicants will submit copies of their nursing license or equivalent from their country of origin.

 An interview with the PhD program Director and/or PhD faculty member(s) is required prior to admission.